 Sauk Valley Community College provides a Sauk identification number to each student for college identification and administrative purposes.
 A Sauk identification number is issued after the student information form is processed by the Office of Admissions and Records.
 Students will be notified by mail of their Sauk identification number.
 This number will be used for all transactions at Sauk Valley Community College.

-Your Sauk Login gives you access to all the SVCC accounts you will need to use including SOAR, student email and Canvas.
+Your Sauk Login gives you access to all the SVCC accounts you will need to use including Canvas and student email.

 Information about accessing Sauk online systems is available at svcc.edu/login.

 Transfer of Credits

 Requesting transfer of Sauk credits is the responsibility of the student.
 Sauk will not automatically send records and the student’s signature is required to release these records.

 Current and former Sauk students have the ability to print an unofficial transcript, free of charge from Student Self-Service at any time.